TutorialsLast Updated Jun 21, 20247 min read

 • A success message is returned after a subscription

-In the spec file you just created, replace the generated code with this:
+In the spec file we just created, we replaced the generated code with this:

 // cypress/component/NewsLetterSubscription.cy.js file